DL 252

 I recommend reading more on this topic:

-Misinformation at the Outset of the SARS-CoV-2 Pandemic
+- The Relation between Media Consumption and Misinformation at the Outset of the SARS-CoV-2 Pandemic in the US

-- The Persuasive Effect of Fox News: Non-Compliance with Social Distancing During the Covid-19 Pandemic
+- The Persuasive Effect of Fox News: Non-Compliance with Social Distancing

-- Misinformation during a pandemic
+- Misinformation During a Pandemic

 - Canaries in the Coal Mine: COVID-19 Misinformation and Black Communities

-Simulating COVID Spread in College Setting
+Simulating COVID Spread in College Settings

 A new working paper from professors at Swarthmore College and the University of Pennsylvania models the spread of COVID-19 in a large university setting to examine what mitigation efforts are most effective against the spread of the disease.